xrdocs/cloud-scale-networking/_tutorials/tutorial_placeholder.md

 So for example, if you are trying to replace an IPv4 address (e.g. 1.2.3.4), remember to escape the '.' as otherwise it would match any character
 {: .notice--warning}

-Example: IMPROPER use will match and replace both 1.2.3.4 and 10203040
+Example: IMPROPER input regex string - the following would use will match and replace both 1.2.3.4 and 10203040

 ```

+*** DO NOT USE THIS ***

 replace pattern '1.2.3.4' with '25.26.27.28'
 ```